El Salvador culture. Getting to know Salvadoran Culture.

 Nicknames for Salvadorans

-Nicknames are a big part of El Salvador culture, most Salvadorans have a nickname, which has been given to them by friends or family.
+Nicknames are a big part of El Salvador culture!
+Most Salvadorans have a nickname given to them by friends or family.
 Usually, this nickname is a term of endearment.

-The most commonly used nickname to call Salvadorans is Gaunacos; Guanaca for females and Guanaco for males.
+The most commonly used nickname for Salvadorans is Gaunacos, Guanaca for females, and Guanaco for males.
 Most Salvadorans will not have an issue when referred to by this nickname.

-Salvatruchos is the second most used nickname for Salvadorans; however, this nickname is considered derogatory.
-Most Salvadorans will not like to be called Salvatruchos, as the name is used by the international gang Mara Salvatrucha (MS-13).
+Salvatruchos or Salvatruchas is another nickname for Salvadorans; however, this nickname is considered derogatory by a large percentage of Salvadorans.
+Furthermore, it is the name associated with the international gang Mara Salvatrucha (MS-13).

 Religion in El Salvador culture

-Catholicism, or the Roman Catholic Church, has the highest following in the country.
-It is followed by Protestant Christianity, which includes Anglicans, Lutherans, Baptists, Pentecostals, Seventh-day Adventists, Mormons, and Jehovah’s Witnesses.
-Lastly, there are also smaller Jewish and Islamic communities.
+Catholicism, or the Roman Catholic Church, has the highest following in the country, about 41%, followed by Evangelical Christians (about 19%), which includes Anglicans, Lutherans, Baptists, Pentecostals, Seventh-day Adventists, Mormons, and Jehovah’s Witnesses.

 Salvadoran Cuisine

-Salvadoran cuisine is a blend of Spanish and indigenous foods from native groups that lived in the country during colonial times.
+Salvadoran cuisine is a blend of Spanish and indigenous foods that began their history during colonial times.
 Corn-based meals are predominant in the Salvadoran diet.

-Pupusas are the most recognized Salvadoran dish worldwide; this food is served in many restaurants worldwide as a meal or appetizer.
-In El Salvador, it can be found as street food all over the territory.
+Pupusas are the most recognized Salvadoran dish worldwide.
+This famous Salvadoran food is available in many restaurants worldwide as a meal or appetizer.
+Pupuisas can be found in El Salvador as street food everywhere.

-Other popular Salvadorans dishes include tamales, different types of soups, Yuca Frita con Chicharon, Empanadas, Pastelitos, Quesadillas, Panes con Pollo, and many more.
+Other popular Salvadoran dishes include tamales, soups, Yuca Frita con Chicharon, Empanadas, Pastelitos, Quesadillas, Panes con Pollo, and many more.

-When it comes to drinks, Salvadoran love Horchata de morro; this drink is prepared using Morro seeds combined with water or milk, cinnamon, nutmeg, and vanilla.
+Salvadorans love Horchata de morro; this popular Salvadoran drink is prepared using Morro seeds combined with water or milk, cinnamon, nutmeg, and vanilla.
 Pilsener is the beer that most Salvadorans drink.

 Salvadoran arts and crafts